Kaymat1/car_sales/README.md

 # car_sales
-This is my project at zero to pandas course where I analysed a dataset which contains 3700+ cars information and their prices in Naira.
-The data was web scraped from cars45, Nigeria's largest car sales website.
-The data contains features such as car make, model, year of manufacture, mileage, price, etc.
+As part of the Zero to Pandas course, I undertook a project involving the analysis of a dataset comprising information on over 3700 cars and their prices in Naira.
+The dataset was obtained through web scraping from Cars45, Nigeria's largest car sales website.
+It includes various features such as car make, model, year of manufacture, mileage, price, and more.

-Downloading the Dataset
-Please visit https://www.kaggle.com/datasets/makindekayode/nigerian-car-prices-dataset to download the data.
+To access the dataset, please visit https://www.kaggle.com/datasets/makindekayode/nigerian-car-prices-dataset for downloading.